Frequently Asked Questions

 Should my pet get vaccines?

-Regulations for vaccine protocol vary between states, countries and veterinary clinics based on the disease prevalence and treatment.
+Regulations for vaccine protocol vary between states, countries, and veterinary clinics based on the disease prevalence and treatment.

 We do recommend that your pet receive a rabies vaccination as it is required by state law.
 The distemper and parvo vaccine is recommended for puppies under 6 months of age who are still developing their immune system to fight off pathogens.
+We do carry those vaccines at our clinc.

 How can holistic medicine help my pet's cancer prognosis?

-Acupuncture, herbs, supplements and nutritional changes are often recommended when a pet is diagnosed with cancer.
+Acupuncture, herbs, supplements, and nutritional changes are often recommended when a pet is diagnosed with cancer.
 However, many checks and balances have already been overrun when cancer is found in a pet, making adjunctive therapy a common treatment option.

 For more information on pets, cancer and medicine, read our article here.